Ioana-P/IoanaFio/content/home/featured.md

 # This file represents a page section.
 headless: true

+# Display widget or nay
+active: true

 # Order that this section appears on the page.
-weight: 80
+weight: 20

-title: Featured Publications
+title: Featured Posts
 subtitle: ''

 content: